 Materials needed: for each person, you need one balloon, some straws, and 4 bottle caps of the same size.
 Additionally, everyone can share scissors and some hot glue.

 Making Triangles: each person receives 9 toothpicks.
 The goal is to make as many triangles as possible with 9 toothpicks.
 Make sure to count those nested ones, those smaller triangles nested within bigger ones.

 Materials needed: 9 toothpicks for each player.

-Steady Hand: Before you can play the game, you need make the game set.
+Steady Hand: Before you can play the game, you need to make the game set.
 It is actually a simple circuit project kids can make.
-Young children may need some help, but overall, it is quite straight forward and easy to make.
+Young children may need some help, but overall, it is quite straightforward and easy to make.
 You can find instructions in this article.
 Once you finish the game set, on game day, players take turns running the wire through the loop.
-The one who run through the loop without lightening up the LED light win the game.
+The one who runs through the loop without lightening up the LED light wins the game.

-Fishing with Magnets: cut out fish shapes with papers and put different numbers on the pieces of fish, then put a paper clip on each piece.
+Fishing with Magnets: cut out fish shapes with paper and put different numbers on the pieces of fish, then put a paper clip on each piece.
 Tie a magnet and a rod with a thin string.
 This is the fish pole.
-You can see the set up from this Instagram post.
-Set a timer and have kids using the magnet fishing pole to fish the numbered fish.
+You can see the setup from this Instagram post.
+Set a timer and have kids use the magnet fishing pole to fish the numbered fish.
 When the time is up, have each student add up the numbers of all fishes they get.
-The student who get the biggest sum wins the game.
+The student who gets the biggest sum wins the game.

-Materials needed: paper, marker to write numbers on fish, paper clips, magnets, string, rods (we used 12 inch rods, but you can adjust the length based on kids age).
+Materials needed: paper, marker to write numbers on fish, paper clips, magnets, string, and rods (we used 12-inch rods, but you can adjust the length based on kids’ age).

 Paper Bridge: build a paper bridge to connect two paper cups.
-You can set limit on number of pieces of paper each player can use.
+You can set a limit on the number of pieces of paper each player can use.
 A good starting point is 2 pieces of printing paper for each person.
-The student whose bridge holds most weight wins.
+The student whose bridge holds the most weight wins.